joshcass/.dotfiles.d/README.md

 # .dotfiles.d/

-Handy directory to put all my dotfiles with a script to get started.
+My dotfiles with a setup script to install dependencies and set things up the way I like.
+Feel free to use this for inspiration or to fork it and update as you like.
+You can even use it as-is if you really like it.

 First clone this repo to the home directory and then run `setup.sh`